Theon of Smyrna: On Mathematics Useful for the Understanding of Plato

 The theorem of Theon of Smyrna states that the sum of two consecutive triangle numbers is a square.

 His On Mathematics Useful for the Understanding of Plato is not a commentary on Plato's writings but rather a general handbook for a student of mathematics.
 It is not so much a groundbreaking work as a reference work of ideas already known at the time.
-Its status as a compilation of already-established knowledge and its thorough citation of earlier sources is part of what makes it valuable.
+Its status as a compilation of already-established knowledge and its thorough citation of earlier sources are part of what makes it valuable.

 The first part of this work is divided into two parts, the first covering the subjects of numbers and the second dealing with music and harmony.
 The first section, on mathematics, is most focused on what today is most commonly known as number theory: odd numbers, even numbers, prime numbers, perfect numbers, abundant numbers, and other such properties.
 It contains an account of 'side and diameter numbers', the Pythagorean method for a sequence of best rational approximations to the square root of 2, the denominators of which are Pell numbers.
 It is also one of the sources of our knowledge of the origins of the classical problem of Doubling the cube.

 The second section, on music, is split into three parts: music of numbers (hē en arithmois mousikē), instrumental music (hē en organois mousikē), and "music of the spheres" (hē en kosmō harmonia kai hē en toutō harmonia).
-The "music of numbers" is a treatment of temperament and harmony using ratios, proportions, and means; the sections on instrumental music concerns itself not with melody but rather with intervals and consonances in the manner of Pythagoras' work.
+The "music of numbers" is a treatment of temperament and harmony using ratios, proportions, and means; the sections on instrumental music concern themselves not with melody but rather with intervals and consonances in the manner of Pythagoras' work.
 Theon considers intervals by their degree of consonance: that is, by how simple their ratios are.
 (For example, the octave is first, with the simple 2:1 ratio of the octave to the fundamental.)
 He also considers them by their distance from one another.

 The third section, on the music of the cosmos, he considered most important, and ordered it so as to come after the necessary background given in the earlier parts.
-Theon quotes a poem by Alexander of Ephesus assigning specific pitches in the chromatic scale to each planet, an idea that would retain its popularity for a millennium thereafter.
+Theon quotes a poem by Alexander of Ephesus that assigns specific pitches in the chromatic scale to each planet, an idea that would remain popular for a millennium thereafter.

 The second book is on astronomy.
-Here Theon affirms the spherical shape and large size of the Earth; he also describes the occultations, transits, conjunctions, and eclipses.
-However, the quality of the work led Otto Neugebauer to criticize him for not fully understanding the material he attempted to present.
+Here, Theon affirms the spherical shape and large size of the Earth; he also describes the occultations, transits, conjunctions, and eclipses.
+However, the quality of the work led Otto Neugebauer to criticize him for not fully understanding the material he presented.